DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 If the game requires a lot of technical know-how, this is where we give the run-down.
 While more of an implementation deliverable, the technical overview's still good for giving the development team a sense of how this game will be built (in code, etc).

+## MDA Framework (experimental)

+### Aesthetics/Feels
+1. Expression
+2. Challenge
+3. Education
+4. Discovery
+5. ~~Narrative~~ (On-hold, for full-version if player reaction is favorable.)

+### Dynamics/Behavior
+Expression
+- Intuitively interpret card meanings
+- Write stories w/o a required driving conflict

+Challenge
+- Write before time's up
+- Write concisely
+- Write a specific genre

+Education
+- Learn reading Tarot cards
+- Learn writing with Kishotenketsu

+Discovery
+- Explore the combination of Tarot cards and Kishotenketsu.

+### Mechanics/Rules
+Expression
+- Interpret cards based on image, text, and intuition
+- Follow Kishotenketsu structure by using a spread for it

+Challenge
+- Time limit
+- Word limit
+- RNG'd Theme

+Education
+- Create a keyword for each card and use it in its line.
+- Write a story using Tarot card interpretations according to Kishotenketsu structure

+Discovery
+- Write Kishotenketsu narratives using Tarot reading interpretations.